 The Elasticsearch versions “Open Source” and “Basic” are both free.
 Yet, you also need to calculate infrastructure, development, and maintenance costs to get a more accurate cost estimate.
 Additionally, Elastic, the company, offers priced subscription plans with extra features, tools, and support that you might want.
 We don’t currently see prices for higher tier subscriptions, and you’ll need to contact the staff for more information.

-You can try AddSearch with a 7-day trial to see how it works and if it meets your expectations.
+You can try AddSearch with a 14-day trial to see how it works and if it meets your expectations.
 If you like our tool, you can choose one of four different subscription plans that suit every need and budget.
-The most popular subscription is Premium at $ 349 per year, which covers all requirements for most use cases.
 The Premium and Enterprise plans are particularly interesting for companies that do not want to create site search themselves but want to leave the implementation to us.

 Should you choose Elasticsearch, Solr, or AddSearch?